Pulaski County Special School District: Elementary schools

 The Pulaski County Special School District operates 16 elementary schools including several magnet schools and specialty schools providing focus on particular subject areas.
-In 2008, the William Jefferson Clinton Elementary Magnet School was named a National Blue Ribbon School, followed by a National Blue Ribbon School designation for Arnold Drive Elementary School in 2010.
+In 2008, the William Jefferson Clinton Elementary Magnet School was named a National Blue Ribbon School, followed by a National Blue Ribbon School designation for Arnold Drive Elementary School in 2010, and Pine Forest Elementary School in 2024.

 Sherwood Elementary's Odyssey of the Mind team takes the Arkansas State Tournament and went to the World Finals.
 Also, Dupree Elementary received a National School of Distinction status from the Schools Fight Hunger program.

 Harris Elementary School named in honor of Viola H. Harris, a former administrator of the district and McAlmont Elementary School, served as Pulaski Technical School before being renamed as Harris High School starting in the fall of 1963 and lasting until 1970 when the district reorganized its facilities as a result of desegregation and the facility became an elementary school.
 The high school's mascot of the Panthers remains today as Harris Elementary School's mascot.